sashahe/litiengine/REPORT.md

 ###### a.
 Did all tools/methods get the same result?

 The calculations we performed resulted in very similar results.
-However, something that the calculations had in common, compared to the results from running lizard, was that they were slightly lower in general (see function #2, #5, #8 and #9).
+However, something that the calculations had in common, compared to the results from running lizard, was that they were slightly lower in general (see function #1, #2, #5, #8 and #9).

 ###### b.
 Are the results clear?

-The functions were relative straightforward which made it easy to graph.
+Most functions were relative straightforward which made it easy to graph.
 As such, it was somewhat clear how lizard calculated the CNN, given that the hand calculated CCN gave a similar result to lizard's CCN.

 ##### 2. Are the functions just complex, or also long?